 When employees understand their priorities and can refer to their processes and/or procedures, they can take responsibility for their roles better and reprioritise where needed, making the right decisions at the right time.
 It gives them faith in the organisation and flexibility to do more, and appeal to their own attributes.
 This is vital for companies so that team members can use their skills, hit targets and also keep up to date with the little tasks.
 Furthermore, staff can also see where they are able to use their own initiative if they have a deep understanding of the organisation.

-To book a free consultation with Rapl got to https://cdn.getrapl.com/book-a-demo/
+To book a free consultation with Rapl go to Book a Demo

 -By Dave Trendall